jouellnyc/BB-ESP32-KIOSK/images/slideshow/README.md

 <img src="launch.jpg" width="200"/>

 If it is during the regual season, BB-ESP32-Kiosk will see if there is a game today.
-If so will show you one of 3 states:<P>
+If so will show you one of 4 outcomes:<P>

-Pregame.
+1. Pregame.
 Please Wait!<P>
 <img src="pregame.jpg" width="200"/>

-Currently In Progress With Scores, whose at bat, team records and pitch count.<P>
+2. In Progress. (with Scores, whose at bat, team records and pitch count)<P>
 <img src="progress.jpg" width="200"/>

 and refresh the score every two minutes.

-Final Score<P>
+3. Final Score. <P>
+The final score will be shown with winning and losing pitchers, scores and records for 30 seconds.
-and then rotate through 10 news articles at mlb.com.
+BB-ESP32-Kiosk will then  rotate through 10 news articles at mlb.com.

+4. No Game.
 If there's no game, BB-ESP32-Kiosk will tell you:
 <img src="nogame.jpg" width="200"/>
-and then rotate through 10 news articles at mlb.com.
+BB-ESP32-Kiosk will then  rotate through 10 news articles at mlb.com.

 If it is not during the regual season, BB-ESP32-Kiosk will tell you when opening day is:<P>
 <img src="opening_day.jpg" width="200"/> <P>

-And then rotate through 10 news articles at mlb.com.
+BB-ESP32-Kiosk will then  rotate through 10 news articles at mlb.com.<P>

 For example:<P>
 <img src="news1.jpg" width="200"/>
 <img src="news2.jpg" width="200"/>
 <img src="news3.jpg" width="200"/>